History of Bangladesh: Mughal period

 The form of Bengal's government had been less rigid than the ones in other parts of the Mughal empire.
 The Mughals asserted a centralised form of rule on top of the differing local administrative structures.
 Consequently, local rulers administered control in the rural areas.
 These "zamindars" were autonomous and were a secular elite, differentiated from the general populace by their authority.
 Surnames in modern Bangladesh such as Chowdhury, Khan, Sarkar and Talukdar originate from the names of ranks in the Mughal elite.
 This elite functioned alongside the Mughal officials.
 The latter's duty was to keep charge over tax collection.
 The diwan was the most important tax officer and was directly selected by the Mughal ruler.
 Each Mughal conquest in Bengal was accompanied with the establishment of a thana (garrison) for the purpose of maintaining peace.
 After that the territory would be merged into the empire's administrative system.
 In the empire's system each province would comprise several regions, called "sarkar", which in turn would be made up of subdivisions called parganas.
 The lowest tier in the system was the mouza (revenue village).

 The agricultural borderland during Mughal rule in the 1500s started moving towards the eastern portion of Bengal.
 The region's agricultural productivity increased.
 To increase their revenues the Mughal administration promoted forest clearing and wet-rice farming.
 The officials gave land grants to entrepreneurs who were willing to give taxes in exchange for rights over the lands.
 The colonists required labour and this was advantageous for the religious elite.
 Most communities in the region were boatmen and fishermen on the margins of society who were nominally Hindu but in reality had very weak ties to Hinduism.
 These were the labourers who cultivated the rice and would make up the bulk of peasantry in eastern Bengal.
 Land grants would require the construction of a shrine and the colonists would gather settlers around these shrines.
 Society was ordered around the shrine.
 New communities would engage in forest clearing and cultivation.
 Locals either merged with these communities or moved away while keeping trading contacts with the rice cultivators.

 The Mughal government had no attitude of encouraging Islam in the region and Hindus made up many of these pioneers who had government backing.
 But most of the pioneers were Muslim.
 A large number of them were pirs.
 Richard Eaton asserts that Islam was understood to be linked with the government-accepted acquisition of land in eastern Bengal which had only weak connections with Hindu civilization.
 The traditions and rituals of eastern Bengal, mosques and shrines blended together.
 Islam spread in Bengal because of its localisation.
 Islamic agencies were inserted into the contemporary cosmology, were then associated with local divinities and eventually the Islamic agencies took over the local culture.
-Local Hindus, in response to the conversion, closed ranks and became more conservative, expelling those who were 'polluted' by contact with Muslims.
-This increased the number of Muslims.